eXept Software AG Logo

 load a library; search in some standard places and using

-Returns a handle or nil.
+Returns a handle or raise an error.

 Use this to attach C-libraries.